omarreis/vsop2013/planetfun/README.md

     ToQuaternion( aRoll, aHead-90 , aAlt, Q );
     cubePhone.SetMatrix( Q );                   // rotate phone model using the quaternion

+Note that SetMatrix() exists, but is not a public  method of 3D objects.
+Used a helper class to expose the method.

 2- Use an object parented to a dummy and change one component of RotationAngle on either.

 For example if we have the construction: